-"With more than 33 years' experience working with the Baldwin County Highway Department and more than 16 years serving as your county commissioner, I have witnessed many disasters that have impacted our home.
+"With more than 34 years experience working with the Baldwin County Highway Department and more than 17 years serving as your county commissioner, I have witnessed many disasters that have impacted our home.
 It is imperative that we plan as an individual, as a family, as a community and as a county.
 With the rapid influx of new residents, we want to help provide information for residents to plan appropriately for natural and man-made disasters.
 It is equally important that we do not become complacent in our preparedness efforts.
 Disasters are unpredictable, and we must maintain our state of readiness."
-Charles ("Skip") F. Gruber Baldwin County Commissioner District 4 vacation.
-Public safety, resilience and support for our community are top priorities for Baldwin County Emergency Management Agency (EMA).
-It is this mindset of planning, preparedness and mitigation that Baldwin County EMA, a department within the Baldwin County Commission, has provided this publication.
-Our top priority is the safety of our residents and visitors alike.
-We also understand that education regarding disaster preparedness is critical so that residents can make informed and wise decisions when it comes to personal safety and property protection.
-Throughout this publication, we hope you find helpful information and resources that will assist you in emergency preparedness so that you are equipped to respond and that you are knowledgeable of the resources available to you.
-Together, we can develop mitigation measures to protect our unique community from hazards that threaten our region.
+Charles ("Skip") F. Gruber Baldwin County Commissioner District 4 Together, we can develop mitigation measures to protect our unique community from hazards that threaten our region.
 Our economy is heavily dependent on tourism.
-Public sector, private sector, volunteer organizations and our residents must all work together to ensure that we are prepared, resilient and ready for disasters that may impact our region.
+Public sector. private sector, volunteer organizations and our residents must all work together to ensure that we are prepared, resilient and ready for disasters that may impact our region.

 This publication is designed to help inform you, connect you with resources and help you plan and prepare your family, your business and your community for disasters.
 Let's prepare together!